Editing Best Practices

 header Tags

-Apply header tags to your instructional content.
-Headers allow the reader to visual scan content and move to a section that we want to read.
-They are even more important for readers who use text to speech tools.
+Apply header tags to your content.
+Headers allow the reader to visual scan content and move to the section that they want to read.
+Headers are even more important for readers who use text to speech tools to navigate the text.

 Applying the right tag is essential for providing accurate navigation to the user of assistive technology.
 How the header looks is not important at this stage.
 The style – how the header looks- can be changed globally by making changes to the books style sheet.
 Our goal in the creation and editing process is to apply headers following the hierarchical tagging rules.